MrChrisWeinert/CherryTreeGitSync/README.md

 >Create a shortcut file, using the location of your local git shell executable, and your local git repo:
 >`"C:\Program Files\Git\bin\sh.exe" -c "cd /c/Code/MrChrisWeinert/CherryTreePrivate && ./launcher.sh"`

+>Finally, you'll need to add the CherryTree.exe executable's path to your environment's PATH variable.

+>Optional:
 >Set the "Run" dropdown value to `Minimized`.
->Give your shortcut a nice icon by hitting the `Change Icon...` button.
-Browse to the CherryTree.exe executable and use its icon.*
->Finally, you'll need to add the CherryTree.exe executable's path to your environment's PATH variable.
+>Use the original "Cherries" icon from the CherryTree executable.

 3) Run the program:
 >**On Linux**:
-> type `cherry`
+>Type `cherry`

 > **On Windows**:
-> double-click the shortcut
+>Double-click the shortcut